Table of Contents

 Reviewing consent management regularly to ensure patient permissions stay current and transparent.

-Staying aligned with ONC and regulatory updates to maintain compliance with national interoperability rules.
+Staying aligned with ONC and regulatory updates to maintain compliance with national interoperability rules and other mandates, like the HIPAA Privacy and Security Rules.

 Strong security and regulatory practices set the foundation for a compliant SMART on FHIR deployment.
 The next step is putting those principles into action through practical implementation strategies that align people, processes, and technology.